View our Seasonal Scoop Leaflet here

 • Rhubarb

-Menu trends this summer continue to favour colourful vegetable-led dishes, sharing plates and lighter seasonal menus.
-Heritage beetroot, broad beans and courgettes are proving particularly popular as chefs look to maximise British provenance and seasonal storytelling on menus.
+Summer dining continues to favour colourful vegetable-led dishes, lighter seasonal menus and sharing plates.
+British beetroot, courgettes, broad beans and sweetcorn are proving particularly popular as chefs celebrate the best of local produce and seasonal provenance.